 Presentation information.
-Students will be presenting their research during live Zoom sessions.
-Check the program for times and Zoom links.
+Students will be presenting their research during in person sessions.
+Check the program for times.

 Come prepared to learn.
 Jot down questions you’d like to ask the student presenter or information you’d like to remember.
-You can also ask questions in the Zoom chat.
+You can also ask questions during the Q&A portion of the presentation.

 Give the student presenter your full attention.
 Refrain from side conversations and additional activites during the session.